Loop Road of Everglades in FL: watch out for alligators

-Loop Road, also known as County Road 94, is a very scenic drive located in the Everglades National Park, in the southeastern part of the U.S. state of Florida.
+Loop Road is the name of a very scenic drive located in the Everglades National Park, in the southeastern part of the U.S. state of Florida.
 In the summer, parts of the road can be under water.

 The road spans three counties: Collier to the west, Monroe in the center, and Miami Dade to the east.
 This drive will take you through a range of beautiful habitats.
-This scenic road, located south of the current path of Tamiami Trail.
-The eastern seven miles are paved and after that, it’s gravel or dirt.
+This scenic road, located south of the current path of Tamiami Trail, will allow you to explore some of the more remote areas of the national preserve.
 Please watch for animals, especially alligators, and drive carefully.
 The road provides access to spectacular Florida scenery and opportunities for wildlife viewing.
 Lots of critters can be found along this road, which is probably on average 18 inches above the surrounding waterscape.
 Al Capone had a hunting lodge here during the Depression.